SolidTiger/DD1354-cloth-simulation/docs/Blog4.md

 # Blog 6/3-21
 ## Sphere Collision
 ### Our own idéa
 In our first attempt to implement collision we thought up an idéa to implement the normal force when a grid point is inside a sphere.
 And then add that force in our RK4 implementatiom.
 This did not work well.
-The result was bannanas.
+The result was bananas.
 ![Bannana](./img/Screenshot from 2021-03-06 16-16-08.png)

 ### Someone elses implementation